GOP lawmakers, citing Pentagon emails, take aim at Amazon’s pursuit of cloud-computing business

 “The one positive note of the trip is that everyone (google, roundtable, cook) seemed to convey a sincere ‘patriotic’ tune.
 I think that might have surprised the Boss a bit.
 That’s my read, though, so take it with a grain of salt,” an unnamed official wrote in the Aug.
 11, 2017, email to Donnelly.

-In a subsequent report summarizing the trip, a Defense official whose name was redacted, said Mattis appeared persuaded of the need to embrace cloud technology.
+In a subsequent report summarizing the trip, a defense official whose name was redacted said Mattis appeared persuaded of the need to embrace cloud technology.

-“By the time the trip had completed, [Secretary of Defense] shifted from skeptical to convinced that we must move to the Cloud to remain competitive in development, efficient in administration, and lethal in operations,” the unnamed official said in an official report, sent to other senior officials on Aug.
+“By the time the trip had completed, [Secretary of Defense] shifted from skeptical to convinced that we must move to the Cloud to remain competitive in development, efficient in administration, and lethal in operations,” the unnamed official said in a report, sent to other senior officials on Aug.
 12, 2017.

 JEDI’s initial call for applications was publicly launched seven months later.